The Naked Ladies: Setting

 The complex is in the gardens of York House by the banks of the River Thames.
 The gardens have been laid out in an Italian style to give unrestricted frontal views of the statue complex from the entire width of the gardens.
 The statues are set in a rockery behind a pond, with trees and security fencing restricting side and rear views.

 History

 Whitaker Wright

-The statues were amongst the property of the celebrated fraudster Whitaker Wright, who committed suicide by ingestion of a cyanide capsule upon being convicted of fraud.
+The statues were amongst the property of the celebrated fraudster Whitaker Wright.
 It is not certain where he acquired the statues, or who carved them.
 After his death much of his collection was sold from Witley Park, including the Naked Ladies and also some mounted nymphs of a similar style, which went to Beale Park.
 One of the latter bore the mark "O SPALMACH, STUDIO O ANDREONI, ROMA.", identifying the studio of the Roman sculptor Orazio Andreoni, so it is possible that they were all sculpted there by Oscar Spalmach.